Aviah/one-click-django-polls-tutorial/tutorial_part7.md

 So CBV are somewhere between an amazing toolbelt on the one hand, that let's you code these tedious repeating tasks in just a few lines of code (not unlike how django saves you the time of dealing with HTTP), or - on the other extreme - yet another insane [complex objects architecture](http://www.joelonsoftware.com/articles/fog0000000018.html).

-At the end of the day, the CBV issue is the old OOP issue, applied to views.
+At the end of the day, the CBV issue is similar to the old OOP issue, applied to views.
 OOP has a lot of  pros, but also cons, and it's best to know both CBV and function based views, and choose what fits for your personal programming style, the project, and the specific view at hand.
-In a way, class based views are a better fit to django's general concept of exposing the core components as classes (models, forms, handlers, etc), and let you subclass and customize what you need.
+In a way, class based views are a better fit to django's general concept of exposing the framework's core components as classes (models, forms, handlers, etc), and then let the developer subclass and customize.

 Important to read:
 [The django docs about class based views](https://docs.djangoproject.com/en/1.8/topics/class-based-views/intro/)